GChristensen/sn-explorer/readme.txt

 (C) 2010, g/christensen (gchristnsn@gmail.com)

-[the `sn-explorer' lib is probably already out of sync with the current target social networks markup]
+[the `sn-explorer' lib is probably already out of sync with the current target social networks HTML-markup, but it may serve as an example of a cross-platform executable lispx source distribution]

 sn-explorer is a toy web crawler for social networks written in Common Lisp.
 It implements simplest possible breadth-first network traversal algorithm